microsoft/PowerApps-Samples/dataverse/orgsvc/C#/ExportDataUsingFetchXmlToAnnotation/README.md

 This sample shows how to write a plug-in that supports a Custom API named `sample_ExportDataUsingFetchXmlToAnnotation`.
 You can download the sample from [here](https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/ExportDataUsingFetchXmlToAnnotation).

-This sample creates a plug-in for the main operation of the `sample_ExportDataUsingFetchXmlToAnnotation` Custom API.
-This Custom API will fetch all the data using the provided fetch xml and create a CSV file and attach it to a annotation entity record and return the created record id.
+The plug-in is designed for the main operation of the `sample_ExportDataUsingFetchXmlToAnnotation` Custom API, which fetches all data using the provided FetchXML and creates a CSV file.
+The CSV file is then attached to an annotation entity record, and the Custom API returns the created record ID.

-We recursively fetch the data from fetch xml, till all the records are fetched and create a in memory CSV file and attach it to a annotation entity record.

 **NOTE :**
-The size of data in CSV file should be under the attachment size limit specified in the system settings, otherwise the creation of attachment will fail.
+The size of data in CSV file should be under the attachment size limit specified in the system settings; otherwise the creation of attachment will fail.

 ## How to run this sample